Aculeasis/rhvoice-proxy/README.md

 `pip install rhvoice-wrapper`

 This package **NOT** provide [RHvoice](https://github.com/Olga-Yakovleva/RHVoice).
 You must be build (or install) RHVoice, languages and voices manually.
 In Windows you must specify the paths for work.

+#### rhvoice-wrapper-bin
+Instead of RHVoice you may install [rhvoice-wrapper-bin](https://github.com/Aculeasis/rhvoice-wrapper-bin).
+This is best way for Windows.
+If the `rhvoice-wrapper-bin` is installed, its libraries and data will be used automatically.

+`pip install rhvoice-wrapper-bin`

 ## Documentation